tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 .. function:: vshard.storage.is_locked()

-    A flag indicating whether a rebalancer is locked.
+    Return a flag indicating whether storage is invisible to the rebalancer.

 .. _storage_api-rebalancer_disable: